Bridgewater Heights: History

 Upon opening, the building was named Student Castle, later renamed to Liberty Heights, and finally Bridgewater Heights.

 Architecture

 Bridgewater Heights is a residential development of high-rise flats aimed at young people and students.
-At 106 m (348 ft), it was the tallest purpose-built student accommodation in the world, until being overtaken by Altus House in Leeds, United Kingdom.
+At 106 m (348 ft), it was the tallest purpose-built student accommodation in the world, until being overtaken by Altus House in Leeds, West Yorkshire.
 Its apparent height is accentuated slightly by its position on a slope.
 The tower has some resemblance to the Mathematics Tower which also had a clustered exterior but was controversially demolished by the University of Manchester in 2005.

 The building has 525 bedrooms in four stepped towers built on a foot area of 7,000 sqft.
 Plans for a residents' car park were rejected by planners concerned about the impact of a large building and busy location.